Getting the source

 You can always click the edit button to make small edits to the website source, but if you want to test locally or make larger edits, you’ll want to clone the source for the website and build it with Ruby.

+Visit this page for information about installing Ruby if your current version is too old; the instructions there form the basis for what you see here, and come in variants for all major operating systems.
 You should have Ruby 2.4+ for Jekyll.
 Since the latest macOS comes with 2.3 (and Apple is dropping scripting language from macOS in the future), you’ll want a newer version even on a mac.
 You can use rbenv to manage multiple ruby versions.
 On macOS with homebrew, you’ll want:

 brew install rbenv

 rbenv init and follow the instructions for your current shell.
 After you’ve installed rbenv on your system, use: